-CHICAGO (AP) — For years, former U.S. House Speaker Dennis Hastert was known primarily for rising from political obscurity in rural Illinois to spending eight years in the nation's third-highest office.
-Then came a federal indictment in a hush-money case centered on sex abuse allegations, in which the 74-year-old Republican was sentenced Wednesday.
+CHICAGO (AP) — Former U.S. House Speaker Dennis Hastert was for years known primarily for rising from political obscurity in rural Illinois to spending eight years in the nation's third-highest office.
+Then came a federal indictment in a hush-money case centered on sex abuse allegations.

-Some key events in Hastert's life and career and the criminal case against him:
+Here are some key events in Hastert's life and career, and the criminal case against him:

 JAN.
 2, 1942: Hastert is born in Aurora, Illinois, to a family that runs a farm-supply business.

 1965: Hastert begins teaching history at Yorkville High School, west of Chicago, and coaching wrestling.

 1976: Hastert is named Illinois Coach of the Year after leading Yorkville to the state wrestling championship.

 1980: Hastert comes in third in an Illinois House primary, but the Republican Party chooses him to replace the fatally ill primary winner.
 Hastert later wins the general election and, the following year, leaves the high school.

 1986: Hastert is nominated to replace a Republican congressman who is battling cancer.
 He wins a close election.

 1998: Hastert tells incumbent U.S. House Speaker Newt Gingrich that dissatisfaction in GOP ranks makes it unlikely the Georgia lawmaker will hold onto the post.
 Gingrich resigns the next day.

 1998: Hastert backs President Bill Clinton's impeachment in the wake of the Monica Lewinsky scandal.